 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

-If you want to change your PCP, call Customer Service or go online.
+If you want to change your PCP within your contracted medical group/IPA, call Customer Service or go online.
 If the PCP is accepting additional plan members, the change will become effective on the first day of the following month.
 You will receive a new UnitedHealthcare member ID card that shows this change.